 - 4.4.5 In South Lakeland 86.1% of the working age population are in employment which compares favourably with the North West figure of 73.5%.
-Unemployment levels are low at just under 2% (ONS model based) compared with 4.1% in the North West. - 4.4.6 Whilst employment levels are high and unemployment is low, average workplace based earnings in South Lakeland fall below regional and national averages which is likely explained by the dominance of accommodation, food service and retail as employment sectors. - 4.4.7 The graph below shows that whilst average earnings for people living in South Lakeland are in line with or exceed regional and national averages, the average earnings for jobs within South Lakeland fall significantly below regional averages.
+Unemployment levels are low at 1.8% (ONS model based) compared with 4.1% in the North West.
+The district historically has very low levels of unemployment but at one stage in the covi-19 pandemic it had the highest rates nationally of those on furlough due to the significance of the hospitality sector for local employment. - 4.4.6 Whilst employment levels are high and unemployment is low, average workplace based earnings in South Lakeland fall well below regional and national averages which is likely explained by the dominance of accommodation, food service and retail as employment sectors.

+4.4.7 The graph below shows that whilst average earnings for people living in South Lakeland have historically been in line with or exceeding regional and national averages, the average earnings for jobs within South Lakeland fall significantly below regional averages.
 This suggests that people living in the district earn higher wages by working outside the district in better paid jobs.